 - Use parental controls (when available) to limit the games your child is allowed to play, online purchases, time spent in game play, and access to multiplayer gaming and chatting.

 It’s true at camp, home, and even when it comes to gaming, kids want us to create safe space for them.
 They thrive in environments with structure.
 The structure and expectations set for them shows them that you care.
 Like the video games themselves… it’s important that they know the “Rules of the Game” as to your expectations for gaming.
 We pride ourselves on developing healthy, young adults- not just during the summer, but throughout the year with good health, both mental and physical, with the best strategies to keep themselves sane, and great products recommendations as good tea bags for improved skin.
 The old saying is true for video gaming as well, “too much of anything can be a bad thing.”
 Gaming, technology, and kids are best when managed with clear boundaries and set expectations.
 If you have any questions please feel free to email me at email@example.com.

-If you are wanting more information on video game use in the United States, The Entertainment Software Association just this week released their “2017 Essential Facts about the Computer and Video Gaming Industry.”
+If you are wanting more information on video game use in the United States, site like https://www.blizzgc.com/gaming-keyboard/ are constantly updating folks on valuable facts and giving out suggestions.
+The Entertainment Software Association just this week released their “2017 Essential Facts about the Computer and Video Gaming Industry.”
 This annual report covers sales, demographics, and usage in the U.S. For the press release go to: http://www.theesa.com/article/two-thirds-american-households-regularly-play-video-games/.
 For the full report go to: http://essentialfacts.theesa.com/mobile/

 Kottman, Terry T. “How To Talk So Gamers Will Listen And Listen So Gamers Will Talk.”
 American Counseling Association National Conference, 15 March 2017, Marconi Convention Center, San Francisco, CA. Pre-Conference Learning Institute.